-Fibromyalgia, a syndrome with widespread chronic pain as its hallmark, is an enigmatic ailment with no known cause, no simple diagnostic test and no cure.
-While not a “cure”, massage therapy is an effective means for helping people manage their fibromyalgia.
+While not a “cure”, massage therapy is an effective means of helping people manage their fibromyalgia.
 Most clients with fibromyalgia syndrome (FMS) say that they ache all over.
-They describe their pain in a variety of ways, such as burning, stabbing, gnawing, aching, stiffness or soreness.
-The American College of Rheumatology (ACR) estimates there are between three and six million people in the U.S. with fibromyalgia syndrome.
+They describe their pain in various ways, such as burning, stabbing, gnawing, aching, stiffness, or soreness.
+The American College of Rheumatology (ACR) estimates 2-4% of people in the U.S., usually women, have fibromyalgia syndrome.

-Clients with FMS not only report pain associated with specific “tender points” used for diagnosis, but also describe pain that is associated with myofascial trigger points.
-Pain originating from either source can fluctuate and is further aggravated by various physical, environmental and emotional factors.
-Fatigue, stiffness, poor sleep, and a host of other related symptoms often send fibromyalgia sufferers to seek relief from this disabling pain from a massage therapist.
-An ABC News/USA Today/Stanford University Medical Center April 2005 poll on chronic pain reported that more than half of Americans live with chronic or recurrent pain.
-According to this poll, 28 percent of Americans had tried massage therapy for relief of their chronic pain.
-Many fibromyalgia sufferers report massage as bringing them more relief than any other treatment prescribed by their physicians.
+Clients with FMS report pain associated with specific “tender points”.
+This pain can fluctuate and is further aggravated by various physical, environmental, and emotional factors.
+Fatigue, stiffness, poor sleep, and other related symptoms often send fibromyalgia sufferers to seek relief from this disabling pain from a massage therapist.

-Massage is an excellent way to decrease pain, relax muscles, improve circulation, passively stretch muscles and create an overall feeling of well-being.
-In 1994, research at the Touch Research Insititute, Miami School of Medicine demonstrated that fibromyalgia responds well to massage.
-Rheumatologists evaluating the participants in this study found that only those receiving massage reported decreases in pain, fatigue, stiffness and improvements in their quality of sleep.
+Massage is an excellent way to decrease pain, relax muscles, improve circulation, passively stretch muscles, and create an overall feeling of well-being.
+In 1994, research at the Touch Research Institute, Miami School of Medicine demonstrated that fibromyalgia responds well to massage.
+Rheumatologists evaluating the participants in this study found that only those receiving massage reported decreased pain, fatigue, stiffness, and improvements in their quality of sleep.

-With such a high degree of variability of FMS symptoms and a client’s preferences, communication during the massage process is essential.
+Communication during the massage process is essential with such a high degree of variability of FMS symptoms and a client’s preferences.
 Encourage feedback from your client, and adjust your administration to maximize his/her comfort.
-Starting out slowly with some moist heat application or initially warming the muscles with light strokes can allow for the client to relax into your care and guide you toward his/her needs.
-When the practitioner begins slowly, it is easier to assess the client’s needs, sensitivity and tolerance levels.
+Starting slowly with some moist heat application or warming the muscles with light strokes can allow the client to relax into your care and guide you toward his/her needs.
+When the practitioner begins slowly, assessing the client’s needs, sensitivity, and tolerance levels is easier.

 Many forms of massage can ease fibromyalgia pain.
-While gentle techniques may be favored by some FMS clients, others may benefit greatly from deep work, such as penetrating ischemic work on trigger points.
+While some FMS clients may favor gentle techniques, others may benefit greatly from deep work, such as penetrating ischemic work on trigger points.
 For some with FMS pain, low-force or non-force techniques help them the most — without overstimulating their already overburdened nervous system.
-Strenuous massage that uses deep tissue and/or neuromuscular techniques may possibly trigger flare-ups of muscular pain and make some FMS sufferers feel worse, which can exacerbate other symptoms associated with fibromyalgia like sleep problems, depression, lack of concentration and fatigue.
+Strenuous massage that uses deep tissue or neuromuscular techniques may trigger flare-ups of muscular pain and make some FMS sufferers feel worse, which can exacerbate other symptoms associated with fibromyalgia like sleep problems, depression, lack of concentration and fatigue.

 Elusive and debilitating, chronic pain associated with FMS affects all aspects of one’s life.
-Individuals with FMS and experts in the field agree that those who are most successful in controlling their symptoms utilize a comprehensive approach to their healing that integrates multiple modalities.
-Long term massage therapy has been shown to offer the most benefits for FMS and can enable you to successfully help your clients manage their pain and get control of their fibromyalgia.
+Individuals with FMS and experts in the field agree that those most successful in controlling their symptoms utilize a comprehensive approach to their healing that integrates multiple modalities.
+Long-term massage therapy (lasting 5 weeks or more) has been shown to offer the most benefits for FMS and can enable you to successfully help your clients manage their pain and get control of their fibromyalgia.